lukepereira/notebooks/documents/2020-data-structures-and-algorithms/main.md

 arbitrary size to fixed-size values.
 The values returned by a hash function are called hash values, hash codes, digests, or simply hashes.
-A good hash function satisfies two basic properties: it should be very fast to compute; it should minimize duplication of output values (**collisions**).
+A good hash function satisfies two basic properties: it should be very fast to compute and it should minimize duplication of output values (**collisions**).
 For many use cases, it is useful for every hash value in the output range to be generated with roughly the same probability.
 Two of the most common hash algorithms are the MD5 (Message-Digest